-This may be most recognizable guitar riff in Irish music, bar none.
-From the original song to its use as Ireland’s world cup anthem, a McDonald’s advertisement and a band reunion, that distinctive Celtic loop has been ubiquitous in Irish media for nearly 50 years.
+The most recognizable guitar riff in Irish music, Bar none.
+From the original song to its use as Ireland’s word cup anthem, a McDonalds ad and a band reunion, that distinctive Celtic loop has been ubiquitous in Irish media for nearly 50 years.

-But first, a story that my friend Enda told me.
-It’s small-town Ireland in the grey 1970s.
+But first a story my friend Enda told me.
+Its small-town Ireland in the grey 1970s.
 Paddy & Mick, two auld boys are in the pub.
-They are discussing the band that are playing in the village dance hall.
+They are discussing the band that are playing in the village dancehall.
 All long hair, loud music and arrogance, the boys don’t approve at all.
 Still they are curious and decide to head to the hall.
 They know the guy on the door and convince him to let them in just as the encore begins.
-Just as Horslips reach their crescendo, the firework display is ignited.
+Just as the band reached their crescendo the firework display was ignited.
 Paddy leans towards his friend and says knowingly “That’ll be all the drugs going off”

-Ok, it is almost certainly an apocryphal tale.
+Ok it is almost certainly an apocryphal tale.
 I am sure there are versions of the story with Slade in Wigan or Kiss scandalizing small town America.
-But it illustrates the impact of Horslips in small-town Ireland.
-Yes, we had Thin Lizzy and Rory Gallagher and Van Morrison, but they were Irish people who played rock music.
-Horslips combined traditional Irish instruments and rhythms with rock tunes, elaborate costumes and rock star swagger.
-And they did this while staying and playing all over Ireland, creating the template for U2 to do the same.
+But the point of the impact of Horslips holds still.
+Yes, we had Lizzy and Rory and Van, but they were Irish people who played rock music.
+Horslips combined Celtic instruments and traditions with rock tunes, elaborate costumes and rock star swagger.
+And did this while staying and playing all over Ireland, creating the template for U2 to do the same.

 Horslips formed in Dublin at the start of the 70s.
-They got their name from a spoonerism for the Four Horsemen of the apocalypse, (They were originally named The Four Poxmen of the Horslypse).
+They got their name from a spoonerism for the Four Horsemen of the apocalypse, (They were originally The Four Poxmen of the Horslypse).
 Already accomplished musicians and poets, they wanted to do it all.
-Not only impress their unique Irish sound on rock, but also design their own record sleeves, stage wear and posters.
+Put their own uniquely Irish stamp on rock, but also design their own record sleeves, stage wear and posters.
 Led Zeppelin and Yes were mining mysticism and mythology for their material, why couldn’t they?
-Ireland had a rich vein of such stories waiting to be tapped.
+Ireland had a rich vein of such stories, waiting to be tapped.

 That and a willingness to never take themselves too seriously (unlike some prog rock peers) made them Ireland’s hottest ticket.